Student survey examples and templates

 Student-teacher relationship surveys

 Differing from a teacher-evaluation survey, a student-teacher relationship survey isn't for a teacher's use but for administrators.
-It asks a series of questions about how well instructors feel they get along with their students and the relationships they've built with them.
+It asks a series of questions about how well teachers feel they get along with their students and the relationships they've built with them.

-Creating positive relationships with students and safe spaces in schools is critical for creating a thriving learning environment and the best educational outcomes.
+Creating positive relationships with students and safe spaces in schools is critical for building a thriving learning environment and the best educational outcomes.
 Find out the benefits of teacher surveys and how to exceed students’ expectations by exploring teacher survey questions and examples.

-Student-teacher relationship survey questions examples
+Student-teacher relationship survey questions for students examples:

 Here are some examples of student-teacher relationship survey questions: